 In addition to the meat, you'll need a pound of thin-sliced bacon, a jar of dill pickles, and the ingredients for your favorite steak marinade.

 A few hours before you smoke these bacon wrapped steak bites you'll want to throw the meat into your favorite marinade.

 I use a simple marinade that includes olive oil, balsamic vinegar, Worcestershire sauce, soy sauce, dijon, garlic, and salt/pepper.
 The recipe card at the bottom of this post has the measurements.

 Marinating helps break down the meat so that when those small pieces get smoked for an hour plus they are still nice and tender.
-If you decided to opt for the wagyu steak bites from Snake River Farms paired with a marinade the meat will literally just melt in your mouth.
+If you decided to opt for the wagyu steak bites paired with a marinade the meat will literally just melt in your mouth.

 Let the steak pieces marinate for a few hours.

 Assembling the bites is an easy process.
 First thing I always do is prepare my bacon.
 Count the number of steak pieces you have, and then the number of bacon slices.
 If you have 20 pieces of steak you'll need 10 slices of bacon.

 Cut the bacon in half, and then separate each slice so it's easy to handle.

 Open your jar of dill pickles and remove 20 pickle slices from the jar.